sapcc/openstack-audit-middleware/README.md

 Payload Recording
 -----------------

-The payload of the API response to CRUD request can be attached to the event as an option.
+The payload of the API response to a CRUD request can be attached to the event optionally.
 This will increase the size of the events, but brings a lot of value when it comes to diagnostics.
 Sensitive information can be filtered out using the `payloads` attribute of the resource mapping specification (see below).

     # turn on logging on request payloads